Kitchen Stewardship | Real Food and Natural Living

 We didn’t like lacto-fermented salsa.
 If nobody eats it, it’s not healthy.
 My jars of lacto-fermented salsa last year were pretty much only used in…cooking.
 Ironic, I know.
 I killed all the probiotics in there anyway.

 Plus, tomatoes, at least, are healthier when cooked because heat releases the lycopene.
 So I’m more than happy to preserve fresh produce in my canner when it’s salsa, of which we can never have too much.
-(If you’d like to know more about fermentation, HERE is an amazing eCourse on the subject with almost 2 dozen multimedia lessons.)
+(If you’d like to know more about fermentation, HERE is a free download to get you started.)

 Tired of Unhealthy Choices at Every Social Gathering…